Shift-Environmental/Rpanion-server/README2.md

 ## Relinquishing Control

-The active controller can voluntarily give up control by sending the **Relinquish Control** command (MAVLink command 45000).
+The active controller can voluntarily give up control by sending the **Relinquish Control** command

+The Relinquish Control command is sent as a MAVLink `COMMAND_LONG` message (message ID 76).
+The COMMAND_LONG message is a standard MAVLink message type used to send various commands, with a command field specifying the action.
+In this case, the command field is set to `45000`, which uniquely represents `MAV_CMD_RELINQUISH_CONTROL` in mavManager.js.

 ### What Happens When You Relinquish:
 1. Your GCS connection is removed from the system